 5. Ditch the Credit Cards– there are times in LA when you will need quick cash to stay afloat.
-Avoid using your credit cards to pay for it.
-In most cases it’s best to get a personal loan with a fair interest rate.
-SoFi, offers personal loans with set annual percentage rates of 5.50 to 8.99 percent.
-What’s even better is that you can apply for a loan without hurting your credit score
+Avoid using your credit cards to pay for it if you don’t plan on paying your bills in full each month.
+In those cases, it may be better to get a personal loan with a fair interest rate.
+Avant offers access to personal loans and is great for people with lower credit scores (600-700).
+What’s even better is that you can check your rates without hurting your credit score.
+Also, if you have stellar credit (700+) checkout SoFi, they offer personal loans with set annual percentage rates of 5.50 to 8.99 percent.

 6. Parking Tickets– There’s weekly street sweeping in LA.
 Be mindful of the signs when you park on the street.
 Make sure you’re able to park during each day/time.
 Parking citations start around $60, so please be careful and READ THE SIGNS.
 Also, make sure to feed the meter.
 “Parking Nazi’s” are everywhere!